Lasting Power of Attorney

 Do you wish to place any instructions (restrictions) on the attorneys you are appointing?

-• If you do, you must be careful that the document can still work.
-You could have advise on this at our meeting.
+- If you do, you must be careful that the document can still work.
+You could have advice on this at our meeting.

 Do you want to give your attorneys guidance by way of preferences?

-• You may, for example, feel it would be helpful to give your attorneys some idea of the way in which, ideally, you would like your finances dealt with if you no longer have capacity.
-In relation to a Health and Welfare LPA you may want, for example, to indicate where you would to live and what treatments you may prefer not to have if you lose mental capacity.
+- You may, for example, feel it would be helpful to give your attorneys some idea of the way in which, ideally, you would like your finances dealt with if you no longer have the capacity to deal with them yourself.
+In relation to a Health and Welfare LPA you may want, for example, to indicate where you would wish to live and what treatments you may prefer not to have if you lose mental capacity.

-• Please consider carefully the types of decisions you would like you attorney to make on your behalf, so we can discuss this in our meeting and draft the power to meet your wishes.
+- Please consider carefully the types of decisions you would like your attorney to make on your behalf, so we can discuss this in our meeting and draft the power to meet your wishes.

 Do you want your attorneys to be paid?